SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 layout: default
 parent: GitHub Repo Management
 nav_order: 10
-title: Git, GitHeads and branch management
+title: Git, Git 'heads' and branch management
 ---

-# Git, GitHeads and branch management
+# Git, Git 'heads' and branch management

 When Linus Torvalds created Git, he considered it nothing but a "stupid content tracker" and named it Git which in British slang means an annoying and infuriating person.